alex-entrainment/DIY_AV-Entrainment/audio/README.md

 Noise settings can be saved or loaded via the **Save** and **Load** buttons.
 Press **Test** to preview a short 30&nbsp;s excerpt, or **Generate** to export a `.wav` file using the current parameters.
+Any optional input audio must come from locally provided files – remote URLs are rejected.

 Preferences (available from the File menu) store font settings, sample rate, target output amplitude, amplitude display mode (absolute or dB) and more.